friendly-bits/geoblocker-bash/README.md

 - In case of an error, attempts to restore last known-good state from the backup
 - If that fails, the script assumes that something is broken and calls the uninstall script which will attempt to remove any rules we have set, delete the associated cron jobs and restore policies for INPUT and FORWARD chains to the pre-install state

-**The validate_cron_schedule script** is used by the install script.
+**The validate_cron_schedule.sh script** is used by the install script.
 It accepts cron schedule expression and attempts to make sure that it complies with the format that cron expects.
 Used to validate optionally user-specified cron schedule expressions.

+**The check_ip_in_ripe.sh script** can be used to verify that a certain ip address belongs to a subnet found in RIPE's records for a given country.
+For example, you can use it before running the install script to make sure that you won't get locked out of your (presumably remote) server.

 **Prerequisites**:
 - Linux running systemd (tested on Debian, should work on any Debian derivative, may or may not work on other distributions)